EU ready to give France budget leeway for security

 "We will reevaluate all possible budgetary expenses of these new developments," Moscovici said, "It is too early to say how they will impact France's budgetary trajectory."

-European vice president for the euro Valdis Dombrovskis told the same news conference that France had room for manoeuvre within the EU budget rules.
+European vice president for the euro Valdis Dombrovskis told the same news conference that France had room for maneuver within the EU budget rules.

 (Reporting by Alastair Macdonald; Writing by Alissa de Carbonnel; Editing by Catherine Evans)